Dominion Energy, Inc. (NYSE:D) Stake Raised by Crossmark Global Holdings Inc.

 Dominion Energy Announces Dividend

-The company also recently declared a quarterly dividend, which was paid on Tuesday, December 20th.
-Investors of record on Friday, December 2nd were paid a $0.6675 dividend.
+The business also recently announced a quarterly dividend, which was paid on Tuesday, December 20th.
+Shareholders of record on Friday, December 2nd were given a dividend of $0.6675 per share.
 The ex-dividend date of this dividend was Thursday, December 1st.
-This represents a $2.67 annualized dividend and a dividend yield of 4.27%.
-Dominion Energy’s payout ratio is 95.70%.
+This represents a $2.67 dividend on an annualized basis and a yield of 4.27%.
+Dominion Energy’s payout ratio is currently 95.70%.

 About Dominion Energy